ecaha/mikrok8s-hyperv/things/kubevirt.md

 12. Create and run machine

 ## Install Ubuntu 22.04
 Nothing special here, I am using netboot.xyz and iKVM on BMC to do that.
 Everything is set to defalut, nvme partitioned by default.
 For PoC OpenSSH server is installed and password authentication enabled.
 Single NIC is DHCPv4 enabled, we will configure the bridge later.
-When the installation is done, restert server and SSH to it.
+When the installation is done, restart server and SSH to it.

-Four SATA drives are in separate VG and stripped LV is created.
+Four SATA drives are in separate volumegroup (VG).
+Stripped logical volume (LV) is created.
 ```bash
 # SSH to server